SECTION .0100 – clinical pharmacist practitioner

 (B) designing, implementing, monitoring, evaluating, and modifying or recommending modifications in drug therapy to insure effective, safe, and economical patient care;

-(D) conducting physical assessments, evaluating patient problems, ordering and monitoring medications and laboratory tests;
+(D) conducting physical assessments, evaluating patient problems, and ordering and monitoring medications and laboratory tests;

 (E) referring patients to other health professionals as appropriate;